Programie/MealPlan/README.md

 **Note:** As of now, a notification only requests the notification webhook URL (see the [Webhooks](#webhooks) section).

+**Note:** To trigger notifications, you must configure a cronjob or something similar to regularly execute `bin/console trigger-notifications`.

 ### All Meals

 To exclude specific parts of meals or whole meals from the "All Meals" list, you might use the following configuration in your `config.yaml`: